-- Request for Proposal (RFP) – The RFP is likely now the most common or go to form for procurement or purchasing personnel.
-It is often used to buy straight forward spend, which in our opinion is overkill and potentially problematic.
+- Request for Proposal (RFP) – The RFP is now the most common or go to form for procurement or purchasing personnel.
+It is often used to buy straightforward spend, which in our opinion is overkill and potentially problematic.
 Whaaat!
 Hold on, RFP’s do have their place and in many instances they are the best document for the job.
-RFP’s can be used in many situations — for example when looking for an expert to provide a solution to a need which may differ from proposal to proposal; when you have a detailed scope of work with equipment and labor; and there are many others.
+RFP’s can be used in many situations — for example when looking for an expert to provide a solution to a need which may differ from proposal to proposal; when you have a detailed scope of work for equipment and labor; and there are many others.
 Just remember, a RFP is subject to interpretation so ensure it is very clear on the need.
-Never write an RFP for the first time as this is when mistakes will surface AND never start with a blank piece of paper — find templates, examples or models to help you with development.
+Never write an RFP if it is your first time as this is when mistakes will become prevalent AND never start with a blank piece of paper — source templates or examples or models to help you with the initial development.

 - Request for Quotation (RFQ) – Some would argue that the RFQ is no longer relevant or is no longer the form of choice as it has been replaced by the Request for Proposal (RFP) form.
-The RFQ form is used when a Buyer is looking to purchase a commodity with little desire or ability to accept an alternative.
+The RFQ form is a better option or should be used when a Buyer is looking to purchase a commodity with little desire or ability to accept an alternative.
 For example, there is a description, a part #, unit of measure and a specific quantity needed.
-It is a straight forward buy.
-We need 10 widgets and please quote me price and delivery on these 10 widgets.
+It is a straightforward buy.
+We need 10 xyz widgets and please quote me price and delivery on these 10 xyz widgets.

 - Invitation to Bid (ITB) – The ITB is also one of the many procurement forms in circulation today.
 It is similar to a RFQ in that it is an invite from a Buyer to a potential Supplier to offer a product or service for a cost.
-The ITB is a more formal document and along with the offer there might be a set of conditions.
-If you accept the offer from the Supplier the conditions form part of the acceptance.
+The ITB is a more formal document and along with the bid document there will be a set of conditions.
+If you accept the bid or offer from the Supplier the conditions form part of the acceptance.

 Role players in an RFP / RFQ

-Along with the types of forms we thought it might be beneficial to define or explain the players: Typically there are 3 or 4 role players in the RFP or RFQ process:
+Along with the types of forms used in purchasing, we thought it might be beneficial to define or explain the players: Typically there are 3 or 4 role players in the RFP or RFQ process: